AppacheAZ/Stockholm/README.md

 2 - Navigate to the repository
 <pre><code>cd name_repository</code></pre>

-3 - Lanch the container
+3 - Launch the container
 <pre><code>sh start.sh</code></pre>

 4 - Acces to the container in other shell tab